bryntum/bryntum-grid-ai-function-starter/README.md

 The reviews data model is in the `src/models` folder.
 There are four API endpoints in the `src/index.ts` file for the Bryntum Grid to get reviews data from the local SQLite database and to sync data changes on the client to the database.

+Create an OpenAI API key in your OpenAI [organization settings](https://platform.openai.com/settings/organization/api-keys).

-Create a `.env` file and add the following environmental variable to it:
+Create a `.env` file and add the following environmental variables to it:

 ```
 PORT=3000
+OPENAI_API_KEY=your-openai-key
 ```

 Run the development server for this Express app using the following command: